travis-ci/docs-travis-ci-com/user/getting-started.md

 ### Step six: Learn more

-A Travis worker comes with a good amount of services you might depend on, including MySQL, PostgreSQL, MongoDB, Redis, CouchDB, RabbitMQ, memcached and others.
+A Travis worker comes with a good number of services you might depend on, including MySQL, PostgreSQL, MongoDB, Redis, CouchDB, RabbitMQ, memcached and others.

 See [Database setup](/user/database-setup/) to learn how to configure a database connection for your test suite.
 More information about our test environment can be found [in a separate guide](/user/ci-environment/).